How to Make Less but Sell More at your Next Craft Show

 If you’re simply basing the price of your product on how much the materials cost and how much time it takes you to make it, you’re essentially paying for the other costs of doing business, out of your own pocket.

-Speed up production
+C) Speed up production

 Decreasing the amount of OOAK products you make and focusing more on the best sellers you can create over and over, will drastically lessen the amount of time you spend creating, marketing and selling each product.
 That’s going to increase the profits on each item.

-You can also work on creating more of an assembly line.
 Although you’re still the worker at each station, when you break your manufacturing down into steps and complete one step for multiple products at a time, you become more focused, more efficient and can complete the step faster.

-Lower costs
+D) Lower costs

-Consider if you need that fancy studio space or if you can work out of your basement and write-off a portion of your mortgage, property taxes, heat, hydro, etc.
+Consider if you need that fancy studio space or if you can work out of your basement and write off a portion of your mortgage, property taxes, heat, hydro, etc.

 The items you do create will still make up the bulk of your product offerings.
-However, you increase the money made vs. earned by adding a few items that improve the shopper’s buying experience, don’t require much more effort from you and give you a nice profit.
+However, you increase the money made vs. earned by adding a few items that improve the shopper’s buying experience, don’t require much more effort from you, and give you a nice profit.

 In order for this idea to work you must: